Why paint with watercolours when you can paint with antibiotics?

 “One day, out of sheer curiosity, I dipped a paintbrush directly onto an actinorhodin droplet and realized how similar it was to watercolour paint,” Zacharia says, explaining that the discovery became the inspiration for a new creative outlet.
 Today, this antibiotic is the basis of most of her artistic work.
 She calls these vibrant paintings “Actino Art.”

 As a postdoc in the Traxler laboratory at the University of California, Berkeley, Zacharia studies the soil-dwelling bacterium Streptomyces coelicolor.
-In particular, she looks at its complex, multicellular life cycle as well as a red-pigmented alkaloid it produces that has anti-microbial and anti-cancer properties.
+In particular, she looks at its complex, multicellular life cycle as well as a red-pigmented compound it produces that has anti-microbial and anti-cancer properties.
 This bacterium actually secretes numerous medically-relevant products, many of which are pigmented.

 Zacharia conducts time-lapse microscopy experiments, in which she can watch the bacterial colonies in real time as they secrete their colourful products and transition through their life cycles.
 She loves marveling at her old S. coelicolor colonies on their agar plates, Petri dishes with a nutritious medium that allow microbes to grow.